-Experience in the classics was extended later in her career when she joined the Royal Shakespeare Company, playing leading roles in seasons at Stratford, The Aldwych and The Donmar theatres.
-She has continued performing in many theatres throughout the country.
+Experience in the classics was extended later in her career when she joined the Royal Shakespeare Company, playing leading roles at the Stratford, Aldwych and Donmar theatres.
+She has continued performing in many theatres throughout her career.

 Anne has appeared in film and television, most famously starring in Mike Leigh’s first feature film ‘Bleak Moments’, and Jack Gold’s television ‘God Bless Thee’.
 She has also appeared in many television films and series for the BBC, STV and Granada.

-Anne lives in a small village in Scotland with which she has been associated since early childhood.
-She is part of a thriving community there, organising fundraiser concerts with the children of the village to raise funds for the Syrian refugees and The Red Cross.
+Anne lives in a small village in Scotland, with which she has been associated since early childhood.
+She is part of a thriving community there, organising fundraiser concerts with the village children to raise funds for the Syrian refugees and The Red Cross.
 The setting of one of her recent projects, ‘The Mother of All Burns’, is only a few miles from her cottage.

-She has recently collaborated with her old friend and fellow actor and musician, Brigit Forsyth, to produce a folk music album, Angel of the North.
+A recent collaboration with her old friend and fellow actor and musician, Brigit Forsyth, led to the production of a folk music album, Angel of the North.